 Our aim is that local trainers and their participants can help others with efficient, modern therapy methods to deal better with the multiple distress in the country and to live healthier, values-based life.

-When we started the work of CAA in 2010, we came to Sierra Leone once a year and offered trainings for local health professionals, eg. Social workers, paramount chiefs, counselors, teachers, nurses etc. It was the first time that Acceptance and Commitment Training (ACT) was used in the context of a low-income country (LIC) and we had no idea if it would be applicable for our participants.
+When we started the work of Commit and Act in 2010, we came to Sierra Leone once a year and offered training for local health professionals, eg. Social workers, paramount chiefs, counselors, teachers, nurses, etc. It was the first time that Acceptance and Commitment Training (ACT) was used in the context of a low-income country (LIC) and we had no idea if it would be applicable for our participants.

 In 2014, in the Ebola crisis, and 2020 in the Corona Pandemic we also adapted ACT and Prosocial to foster behavior change in big groups of people and reduce the number of new infections by community members doing things differently.

 Since then a lot has happened.
-All our workshops are now lead by well-trained Sierra Leonean trainers who can lead in English, Krio and Mende and other local languages.
+All our workshops are now led by well-trained Sierra Leonean trainers who can lead in English, Krio and Mende, and other local languages.
 The resonance to our local trainers is even much better, as participants relate to them in a natural way in their own local context.

-The women’s groups in Bo city said that “with the trainings from CAA, they have been able to mobilize funds to pay college fees for their children, to build houses and to engage in sustainable businesses”.
+“With the trainings from Commit and Act, we have been able to mobilize funds to pay college fees for their children, to build houses, and to engage in sustainable businesses”.